eliatra/opensearch-k8s-operator/docs/designs/crd.md

-ClusterSpec defines the desired state of OpensearchCluster
+ClusterSpec defines the desired state of OpenSearchCluster

 <table>
     <thead>